General Questions About the Program

 Everyone’s journey is unique.
 Experienced has shown that typically the minimum time necessary is between 12 to 14 sessions.
 Each session usually lasts 2 hours.
 Depending on the issues and needs of the individual situation, additional time may be required.

+Yes, it its unique.
+In fact, it is one a kind.
 I provide a structured program that has a limited time frame and that uses new, comprehensive knowledge on how to dissolve resistance to change.
 This new approach to resistance to change is explained in detail in my book, Me?
 Change?
 Not Now.
 Not Ever!
 How to Dissolve Hardcore Resistance to Change in the Workplace, Oklahoma City (Editorial Annex), 2003.
 This book details the first practical prescription for how individuals can navigate any transition from how things are now to how you want them to be next, including the divorce recovery transition.

 I coach, consult, mentor, and train my clients.
 I do not give them psychotherapy.